theryangeary/www.ryangeary.dev/src/content/posts/welcome-to-my-posts.md

 ---
-title: "Welcome to My Blog"
+title: "Welcome to My Posts"
 date: "2025-01-20"
 tags: ["personal", "announcement"]
-excerpt: "Welcome to my personal blog where I'll be sharing thoughts on software engineering, technology, and more."
+excerpt: "Welcome to my personal posts where I'll be sharing thoughts on software engineering, technology, and more."
 ---

-# Welcome to My Blog
+# Welcome to My Posts

-Welcome to my personal blog!
+Welcome to my personal posts!
 I'm excited to share my thoughts and experiences in software engineering, technology, and various projects I'm working on.

 ## What to Expect

-In this blog, you can expect to find:
+In these posts, you can expect to find:

 - **Technical tutorials** on various programming topics
 - **Project showcases** and behind-the-scenes looks at my work